zerwes/ansible-role-flushhandlers/README.md

 ansible role to flush and execute pending handlers

-as inbetween roles you can not insert tasks, we need a smal and simple role for the task
+as inbetween roles you can not insert tasks, we need a small and simple role for the task

 see:
  * https://github.com/zerwes/ansible-ensure-service-running